eryjus/century-os/journals/JOURNAL-v0.5.0.md

 Next, I want to consider if I can eliminate `LoaderEarlyInit()`.
 I think I should because it's only purpose is to call `MmuInit()` and `PlatformInit()`.
 It does a couple of other it also does a couple of other things I will be moving to `PlatformInit()`.
 So, in short I have a function whose sole purpose is to call 2 functions.
 Sounds like unnecessary overhead to me.

+---

+I committed my changes so far and pushed those to GitHub.

+So, now on to the serial port.
+I am going to start with x86, since that really should work out of the box.
+It does not, so there is some silly problem, I am sure.
+In the meantime, it's a triple fault.

+That's right, the code is jumping to `0x00000000`.

+---

+I have several issues sorted at this point, but the rpi2b is not outputting data to the serial port.
+There are no faults (that I know of), just no serial output.

+Now, I recall there were issues with that using qemu (only 1 serial port was emulated -- whatever one I am not using...), so I cannot take that at face value.

+I also think I remember having similar problems earlier on and it ended up being mappings in the MMU.
+Hmmmm....